marmelab/renard/docker/Usage.md

 - [Docker Compose](https://docs.docker.com/compose/install/#install-compose)

+## Use the alpine version

+In most cases, the alpine version is enough.
+It is lighter than the debian version and this will result in smaller images.

+You might need the debian (jessie) version when using libraries such as ImageMagick.

 ## Share current user permissions in the container

 Expore the current user id and the group id in environment variables: